Sinnemahoning State Park: Revel in the Remoteness

 Travelers access the long, narrow park via State Route 872, which directly connects to Scenic Route 6 near Coudersport and Route 120 in the small village of Sinnemahoning.
 (It was an hour-and-a-half long journey for us – but well worth it.)

 Upon arrival, we immediately got our Passport stamped and checked out the Wildlife Center, which is one of the PA Department of Conservation & Natural Resources’ LEED-certified buildings and includes several green / sustainable design features, such as geothermal heat, a rainwater harvesting system, regionally-sourced materials, and more.
 The 9,300-square foot building serves as both a visitor center and park office.

-Country Squirrel Outfitters has an Outpost at the Wildlife Center, where visitors can rent bikes, kayaks and paddle boards for hourly or day-long experiences (for extremely affordable rates!).
+Country Squirrel Outfitters had an Outpost at the Wildlife Center, where visitors could rent bikes, kayaks and paddle boards for hourly or day-long experiences (for extremely affordable rates!).
 (The Outpost also features a shop offering apparel, outdoor products and camping gear for adventurers and campers.)

 We rented two single-person kayaks for two hours each.
-(Keys are provided so users can unlock the kayaks/paddle boards down at the lake day-use area and return the keys after the trip.)
+Keys were provided so users can unlock the kayaks/paddle boards down at the lake day-use area and return the keys after the trip.